michaelosunga/open_flood_risk_mapping_in_kenya/training/Session4.md

 # Session 4

 **What will you learn from this module?**
+***Understanding flood risk using GIS***
+- Computing estimated number of settlements at risk of floods at various return periods
+- Computing estimated number of relevant points of interests (POIs) at risk of floods at various return periods.
+POIs include schools, health centres, public boreholes etc
+- Computing estimated number of roads at risk of floods at various return periods

-- Loading flood exposure datasets: DEM and flood hazard at various return periods - rtps
+- Computing estimated acreage of productive land at risk of floods at various return periods
-- Loading land use/land cover (LULC)
-- Loading settlements / buildings, roads and relevant points of interests (schools, hospitals, market centres)
-- Clipping datasets to county of interest - Tana river and Garissa counties
-- Reprojecting data from geographical to projected coordinates
-- Introduction to the QGIS [Graphical Modeler](https://docs.qgis.org/3.34/en/docs/user_manual/processing/modeler.html)

 ##